mslovett21/crisis-computing/index.md

 ## **Motivation**

 Multimodal data shared on Social Media during critical emergencies often contains useful information about a scale of the events, victims and infrastructure damage.
 This data can provide local authorities and humanitarian organizations with a big picture understanding of the emergency.
-Moreover, it can be used to effectively and timaly plan relief responses.
+Moreover, it can be used to effectively and timely plan relief responses.
 <br/>

 ![1f976786-3b50-429d-bf0c-d11ab5e85c6f](https://user-images.githubusercontent.com/31839963/100529409-4360ab00-319c-11eb-804e-223d0418ffb6.jpg)